tediousjs/node-mssql/README.md

 - **RequestError** - Errors related to queries and stored procedures execution.
 - **PreparedStatementError** - Errors related to prepared statements.

-Those errors are initialized in node-mssql module and it's stack can be cropped.
+Those errors are initialized in node-mssql module and it's original stack can be cropped.
 You can always access original error with `err.originalError`.

 <a name="meta" />
 ## Metadata